-Microsoft and Apple did not return requests for comment about the lawsuit.
+Apple did not return requests for comment about the lawsuit, while Microsoft declined comment.
 A Nokia spokesman said in an email, "I am afraid that since we have divested the patents in question, Nokia is not involved with the litigation itself, and as such, has no comment to make on the matter."

 Mosaid has filed other patent lawsuits in the past.
 In March 2011, it sued Asus, Canon, Dell, Realtek and Research In Motion, among others, over the use of the IEEE 802.11 family of communications standards, better known as Wi-Fi.